The Entertainment of the Kings of Great Britain and Denmark: Entertainment of the King and Queen at Theobalds in 1607

 In 1607 Robert Cecil gave ownership of Theobalds to Anne of Denmark in a property exchange with King James for the manor and Palace of Hatfield.
 The royal family came to Theobalds in May and there was hunting and jousting in the queen's honour.
 Ben Jonson wrote another masque, known by the title of a published version, An Entertainment of the King James and Queen Anne at Theobalds (1616), for Friday 22 May 1607.

 The masque was presented in a gallery after dinner.
 A white curtain was drawn to reveal a "gloomy obscure place, hung all with black silks".
 The Genius of the House, the spirit of place, learns from Rumour that Robert Cecil is leaving.
-A prophecy written in an adamantine book reveals that the greatest king, the fairy queen, and two unsurpassed princes, (Prince Henry (1594-1612) and Charles de Lorraine, Prince Joinville (1571-1640)), are to be entertained at Theobalds.
+A prophecy written in an adamantine book reveals that the greatest king, the fairy queen, and two unsurpassed princes, (Prince Henry (1594-1612) and Claude, Prince de Joinville (1578–1657)), are to be entertained at Theobalds.
 The Fates or Parcae assure the Genius that Cecil is delighted to give the house to Anne of Denmark, "Bel-Anna".
 They convince him to accept their change management gladly.
 The Genius delivers the keys of the house to the queen.

 In praise of Anne of Denmark, the fate Atropos told the Genius: